tomtom-international/cloud-healer/README.md

 TomTom VM Self Recycler enables cloud-agnostic self-managed instance recycling for Java.
 This component was developed to address following unique operational requirements:
   * Your computing instance can inter error state, e.g. connectivity to external resources(process, DB, message queues, e.t.c.) is lost.
-The error state can occure unpredictable and can not be scheduled.
+The error state can happen unpredictably and can not be scheduled.
+If you need, for example, self-terminate running instance after certain period of time, you can more easily achieve this by leveraging cloud provider facilities, e.g. AWS provides that ability by tuning _cloud-init_ script.
-  * Restarting instance most likely solves the issue
+  * Restarting instance most likely solves the issue.
+It can also include restarting external process if they are co-located.
-  * Instance restarting takes substantial amount of time, e.g. several GBs needs to be copied
+  * Instance restarting takes substantial amount of time, e.g. several GBs needs to be copied.
-  * Load-Balancer(LB) does not support automatic VM recovery(Azure)
+  * Load-Balancer(LB) does not support automatic VM recovery(Azure case).

 ## Why standard LB can't fix this?
 Relying on LB to detect and recycle instance is _passive_ approach.
 LB expect predefined number of consecutive health